nm-l2tp/NetworkManager-l2tp/README.md

 ## Libreswan no longer supports IKEv1 packets by default

-On some later Linux distributions, Libreswan no longer supports IKEv1 packets by default, the following error occurs if this is the case :
+Libreswan 5.0 and later, along with earlier versions of Libreswan on some Linux distros, no longer support IKEv1 packets by default, the following error occurs if this is the case :

 ```
 failed to add IKEv1 connection: global ikev1-policy does not allow IKEv1 connections
 ```

-To re-enable IKEv1, add `ikev1-policy=accept` to the `config setup` section of `/etc/ipsec.conf`
+To re-enable IKEv1, uncomment or add `ikev1-policy=accept` to the `config setup` section of `/etc/ipsec.conf`

 ## Issue with blacklisting of L2TP kernel modules